-White House Says Agencies Addressing Rogue Social Media Posts
+White House Says Agencies Addressing Rogue Social-Media Posts

 In its twitter profile, the account describes itself as the “unofficial resistance team:”at NASA.
 Its tweets have focused on climate change and criticism of President Donald Trump.

-Spicer said all of these issues are currently being addressed, and on Thursday the Department of Agriculture appeared to be the first effected agency given the okay to resume its normal social media activities.
+Spicer said all of these issues are currently being addressed, and on Thursday the Department of Agriculture appeared to be the first effected agency given the okay to resume its normal social-media activities.

 The department issued a statement saying the internal email that touched off the rancor among federal workers was sent out “without departmental direction and prior to departmental guidance being issued.”